nissubba1/Vanilla_JavaScript_Project/README.md

 The 3 buttons makes it easy to use the program.
 User can increase, decrease, or reset the number at any time.

+## 4. Review Carousel
+A testimonial section of the web page made to be user-friendly and unique.
+The buttons are all fully functional.

+### Interesting:
+If you click on the 'Surprise Me' button, the JavaScript will get a random index and give you that index review information.